mavryk-network/taquito/website/versioned_docs/version-20.0.0/multisig_doc.md

         } ;
 }`;
 ```
-The lambda here is going to prepare an operation to the liquidity baking DEX (also called "SIRIUS DEX"), the only value that you have to calculate beforehand is the minimum amount of tzBTC expected to be received in exchange for 50 XTZ:
+The lambda here is going to prepare an operation to the liquidity baking DEX (also called "SIRIUS DEX"), the only value that you have to calculate beforehand is the minimum amount of tzBTC expected to be received in exchange for 50 MVRK:

 ```typescript
 const tokenOut_ = new BigNumber(tokenOut).times(new BigNumber(1000));